AaFyise/AaFyise/README.md

 <h2>Hey there!
 I'm Aseer <span>👋</span></h1>
-<p>Fueled by an insatiable desire to learn, constantly evolving as a software developer.
-With a dedication to crafting elegant, efficient, and maintainable code, I strive for excellence in everything I do.
+<p>I have insatiable desire to learn and constantly evolve as a software developer.
+With a dedication to write elegant, efficient, and maintainable code, I strive for excellence in everything I do.
 Solving real-world problems and paying attention to detail is my specialty <span>💡</span>
 </p>

 <h2>Key Points:</h2>